carpentries-incubator/python-text-analysis/_episodes/08-wordEmbed_word2vec-algorithm.md

 * Predicting the weather tomorrow given historical weather patterns
 * Classifying if an email is spam or not
-* Classifying what if an image contains a person or not
+* Classifying if an image contains a person or not
 * Predicting a person’s weight based on their height
 * Predicting commute times given traffic conditions
 * Predicting house prices given stock market prices